 Instructions

-- Add to the frozen berries to the blender and blend until smooth, scraping down the sides if necessary.
+- In a blender add the raspberry yogurt and frozen berries.
+Blend until smooth, scraping down the sides if necessary.

-- Pour into bowls and top with sliced bananas, sliced strawberries, blueberries, raspberries and granola.
+- Pour into bowls and top with sliced bananas, sliced strawberries, blueberries, raspberries, and granola.
 Drizzle with honey.
 Enjoy while still cold.

 Leave a Reply